-Teen Band Nick And The Groove Becomes Overnight Viral Sensation With Cover Of ‘Barracuda’
+Teen Band, Nick And The Groove, Becomes Overnight Viral Sensation With Cover Of ‘Barracuda’

 — snƃuᴉp ƃᴉq (@CatLadyRai) August 27, 2018

 While “Barracuda” is the song that has snagged so much attention, these young men and ladies have serious chops taking on a laundry list of classics from multiple genres and eras and absolutely slaying them.
-Nick brings it on Led Zepplin’s “Immigrant Song” making everyone believe he has the hammer of the gods, and then jumps right into doing a spot on version of “Rehab” by Amy Winehouse.
+Nick brings it on Led Zepplin’s “Immigrant Song,” making everyone believe he has the hammer of the gods, and then jumps right into doing a spot on version of “Rehab” by Amy Winehouse.
 The band also covers Dolly Parton, Tina Turner, Prince, and of course and obligatory cover of “Don’t Stop Believin” by Journey.

 Nick and the groove from Cear Lake High https://t.co/3Z3Vi1Qhjx